ritesh-bhamdare/WEATHER-DASHBOARD/README.md

    ```bash
    npm install
    ```
-3. **Add Environment Variables**
-   Create a .env file in the root folder with your API key:
+3. **Add Environment Variables.** Create a .env file in the root folder with your API key:
    ```bash
    VITE_WEATHER_API_KEY=your_api_key_here
    ```